Richard Pousette-Dart: Personal views and family

 As early as high school, Pousette-Dart held a strong belief in pacifism.
 His 1935 essay for the high school magazine The Beechwood Tree was “I Have Been Called a Dreamer,” calling for pacifism.
 During World War II, Pousette-Dart became a conscientious objector, sent letters protesting the war to government officials, and refused to undergo an army medical exam.
 He was not prosecuted for his positions or actions.

-Richard Pousette-Dart married poet Evelyn Gracey in New York City in 1946.
+Pousette-Dart married poet Evelyn Gracey in New York City in 1946.
 Their daughter Joanna Pousette-Dart is an abstract painter who lives and works in New York City.
 His son Jon Pousette-Dart is a musician and founder of The Pousette-Dart Band.

 Legacy

-Richard Pousette-Dart died on October 25, 1992, in New York City.
+Pousette-Dart died on October 25, 1992, in New York City.
 In 1996, exhibitions of his photography were held at the Zabriskie Gallery in New York City.
 In 1997–1998 he was honored with a retrospective at The Metropolitan Museum of Art, and in 1998 the Whitney Museum of American Art staged Richard Pousette-Dart: The Studio Within, a major exhibition of paintings that featured a recreation of the artist's studio.
 Other major posthumous exhibitions include a traveling exhibition of works on paper organized by Conrad Oberhuber at the Schirn Kunsthalle in Frankfurt, Germany (2001), a jointly-produced retrospective exhibition at the Peggy Guggenheim Collection in Venice, Italy and Solomon R. Guggenheim Museum in New York City (2007), and Pousette-Dart: Predominantly White Paintings at The Phillips Collection in Washington, D.C.
 (2010) revisiting an original Betty Parsons Gallery exhibition of the same name.

 In 1965, Pousette-Dart was awarded an Honorary Doctorate of Humane Letters from Bard College, and in 1981 was honored with the inaugural Distinguished Lifetime in Art award from the Louis Comfort Tiffany Foundation.
 He exhibited in the main pavilion of the 40th Venice Biennale in 1982.

 The Richard Pousette-Dart Foundation was established in 2013.
 The estate of Richard Pousette-Dart is represented by The Pace Gallery.
 In 2019, the Richard Pousette-Dart House and Studio in Suffern, New York was listed on the U.S. National Park Service's National Register of Historical Places.